moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 13: Add Author Information
 --------------------------------

-Catkin requires author information for publishing purposes.
+Colcon requires author information for publishing purposes.

 * Click on the **Author Information** pane.
 * Enter your name and email address.